 In this post, we will show you how to do an effective post-workout meal in order for you to feed smarter after riding or racing.

-You already saw our previous post about how to eat to improve your performance on the dirty bike, since the rider’s regular nutrition habits are key for their conditioning.
+You already know that a rider’s regular nutrition habits are key for their conditioning.

 That’s why you must care to keep some certain nutritional habits, to allow your body to be as efficient as possible.

 If you care enough about that, what to eat after riding your bike or after a race will just be one more step to achieve a more healthy lifestyle focused on improving on the bike.

 But don’t fool yourself.
 If your daily eating habits are unhealthy, the post-workout meal or sports supplementation is not going to help.
 You won’t improve your performance unless you optimize your nutrition as a whole.

 Reasons to do a post-workout meal after racing or riding your dirt bike

 At the end of a race, your body has given its all.
 It has undergone a lot of stress, your adrenaline has skyrocketed and it has used a great part of its energy deposits.
 Furthermore, your muscle cells have gone through a great tension and the fatigue takes over your whole body.